luiscruz/course_sustainableSE/2025/p1_measuring_software/g25_spotify.md

  - Download [quality]: Normal
  - Clear cache

-And this settings should be *ENABLED* at both, the native and the web app:
+And these settings should be *ENABLED* at both, the native and the web app:

  - Show the now-playing panel on click of play
  - Display short, looping visuals on tracks (Canvas)